 We'll ask you to pick out a diverse group of feedback providers, including people across teams and with whom you have different levels of interaction and relationship.
 Even better if you can suggest team members you may have had collaboration or communication difficulties with in the past.
 We're looking for the broadest range of evaluations of your work to help you uncover any blind spots, and make sure the trial process is as fair as possible.

-People Ops will aggregate the results within 1-2 weeks and share these back to you in the following format:
+People Ops will aggregate the results within 1-2 weeks and share these back to you and your team/swarm lead in the following format:

 Knowledge of ecosystem XX/5